Devadoss Hospital

-Devadoss Hospital is a private hospital located in Madurai, Tamil Nadu was founded by orthopedist Prof. A. Devadoss.
+Devadoss Hospital is a private hospital located in Madurai, Tamil Nadu, India.
+It was founded by orthopedist Prof. A. Devadoss.
 The hospital was inaugurated in 2007.

-The hospital got substantial publicity in 2019 when a Nepal women an acid attack survivor Bindabasini Kansakar was admitted for treatment of face transplant, and hospital reconstructed the face of the woman survivor by almost 90 per cent of the face.
+The hospital received substantial publicity in 2019 when a Nepal woman, acid attack survivor Bindabasini Kansakar, was admitted for treatment involving a face transplant.
+The hospital reconstructed her face by almost 90 per cent.

-In 2023 laboratories run there started using first automated artificial joint surgery robot system in southern Tamil Nadu.
+In 2023, laboratories run there started using first automated artificial joint surgery robot system in southern Tamil Nadu.

 History

 The hospital was founded by Dr. A. Devadoss, an orthopedic surgeon to provide the multi-disciplinary healthcare in 2007.

 The Government of Tamil Nadu and The Hindu recognized the hospital as one of the doyens of healthcare in Tamil Nadu.
 The award and recognition were given to managing director Dr. Hema Sathish and Dr. Sathish Devadoss.

-Location

-Devadoss Hospital is located at Alagar Kovil Main Road., Surveyor Colony Madurai, Tamil Nadu.

 Hospital Facilities

 Devadoss Hospital is a multispeciality hospital offering the following facilities: